Secure CheckoutPersonal information is secured with SSL technology.

 No minimum order.

-The move towards using sustainable sources for the production of fuels / chemicals gains increasing importance.
-Because of this it is necessary to know how organic wastes from any stream can be utilised effectively in an environment friendly manner to generate revenue.
 Waste Biorefinery: Integrating Biorefineries for Waste Valorisation provides the various options available for several renewable waste streams.
-The book provides scientific and technical information pertaining to the most advanced and innovative processing technologies used for the conversion of biogenic waste to biofuels, energy products and biochemical and reports recent developments and new achievements in the field of biochemical and thermo-chemical methods and the necessities and potential generated by different kinds of biomass in presumably more decentralized biorefineries.
-This book also presents an assortment of case-studies from developing and developed countries pertaining to the use of sustainable technologies for energy recovery from different waste matrices.
-Besides, the advantages and limitations of different technologies are also discussed by considering the local energy demands, government policies, environmental impacts, and education in bioenergy.
-This book serves as an excellent resource for science graduates, chemical engineers, environmental engineers, biotechnologists and industrial experts in these areas.
+The book includes scientific and technical information pertaining to the most advanced and innovative processing technologies used for the conversion of biogenic waste to biofuels, energy products and biochemicals.
+In addition, the book reports on recent developments and new achievements in the field of biochemical and thermo-chemical methods and the necessities and potential generated by different kinds of biomass in presumably more decentralized biorefineries.

 - Provides information on the most advanced and innovative processes for biomass conversion

 - Covers information on biochemical and thermo-chemical processes and products development on the principles of biorefinery

 - Includes information on the integration of processes and technologies for the production of biofuels, energy products and biochemicals

 - Demonstrates the application of various processes with proven case studies

 Chemists, chemical engineers, biochemical engineers, microbiologists, and biotechnologists working in academic institutes, research institutes, and industries; policy experts and governmental agencies